vijaysbhat/dojo/experience.md

   * Worked with stakeholders (privacy council) and partners (frontend, orchestration teams) to define requirements and technical roadmap.
   * Led team of 3 engineers for implementation, load testing, internal user testing and delivery of end to end solution.
 * Major challenges
+  * Data quality
-  * Data quality issue blew up after internal tests showed incorrect data.
+    * Issue blew up after internal tests showed incorrect data.
 This caused a loss of exec trust in the project progress.
-  * Despite history, took full ownership of the oversight and led a thorough data quality investigation of all data sources
+    * Took full ownership of the oversight and led a thorough data quality investigation of all data sources.
-  * Socialized easy to grok visual summary of investigation and recommendations to allow stakeholders to take decisions on the path forward.
+    * Socialized easy to grok analysis and follow up plan that became a key reference for stakeholders in driving critical next step discussions.
     * Mitigation effort was extremely well received.
+  * Pinch hitter to recover peer team delivery timeline
+    * Led defect triage and resolution effort for hundreds of distinct failure cases.
 * **Impact**
   * On schedule delivery of data export service for ~2000 users per day at launch with no outages.
+  * Smooth, predictable delivery with no surprises, hitting all internal and external milestones.
 * **Learnings and missed opportunities**
   * During early phases of the project, the general consensus was that data quality was not important - the law just stated that we should export any data we have.
-  * I could have been more critical of this assumption - what about user trust if we export visibly incorrect data?
+I could have been more critical of this assumption - what about user trust if we export visibly incorrect data?
 What about the impact on customer support?

-### Driver Engagement team
+### Driver engagement team
 * Context
   * Newly formed DE pod didn't have trust of stakeholder (DS) team.
   * Frequent failures and data quality issues in (poorly written) Hive pipelines.